Red Antigua Logo slogan

 Note for BSD users:

 The Makefiles have been tested with GNU make.
 If you have any problem using them, perhaps you are using BSD make when you type make.
 On a BSD system, chances are you also have GNU make installed, where it is called gmake.
+Check out the make portable example for a Makefile valid both for BSD make and GNU make.

 1. make minimalistic